 The southern kingdom (the tribes of Judah and Benjamin) was known as “Judah” and was ruled by Rehoboam.
 After him came 19 kings also.
 They did slightly better than their northern cousins but still, only 8 of them were adjudged “good”.
 And eventually they too were “carried away” into exile by the invading Babylonians.

-Hezekiah pleads with the LORD and receives an answer from the prophet:
+Hezekiah pleads with the LORD and receives this answer from the prophet:

-Every phrase here is dripping with resurrection importance.
-But it’s only as we read on to the next chapter that we realize it wasn’t just Hezekiah that was saved from death.
-Hezekiah was granted 15 extra years of life , but when he finally died his son, Mannaseh, was just 12.
-Suddenly the reader realizes that, when he fell ill, Hezekiah was childless.
+Every phrase is dripping with resurrection importance.
+But it’s only as we read on to the next chapter that we realize how crucial this healing was.
+You see it wasn’t only Hezekiah who was saved from death.
+He was granted an extra 15 years but when he finally died his son, Mannaseh, was just 12.
+We suddenly realise that, when he fell ill, Hezekiah was childless.
 If he had died, the seed of David would have died with him.

 Soon enough Hezekiah certainly “shalt die”!
 And his house will have to be “put in order” again.
-As will his childrens’ after him.
+As will those of his children after him.
 As we consider this line of kings, we might think that it’s these men who reign.
-But a moment’s thought tells us no – it’s death that reigns.
+But no– it’s death that reigns.
 Even Jesus, the Seed of David, will go down to death.
 But His death is the death-killing Death.
 And His resurrection is the life-giving Life.